Sayantani-Bhattacharya/Multi-Hetero-Agent-Exploration-on-UnitreeGOs/devLog.md

 ## Week6:

 #### (a) Accomplishments
   1. Completed and Tested the Visual SLAM and Autonomous Exploration for GO1.

+#### (b) Unresolved Problems:
+  1. ssh Middleman Attack Issue with GO2.

 ## Week5: